kaidez/kaidez.com/_drafts/remove-files-from-github.md

 {% endprism %}

 ## Delete Folders
-Empty folder can not be tracked by Git so they can't be checked into Git as well.
+Empty folders cannot be tracked by Git so they can't be checked into Git as well.
 They also can't be pushed up to GitHub.

+Of course, if the folder has content, Git can interract with it however it wants to:
+{% prism bash %}
+rm someFolder
+{% endprism %}

 They can still be deleted using the generic `rm` command though, so a folder called `someFolder` can deleted like so:
 {% prism bash %}